CoderJeffrey/MemoryGame/README.md

 The following **additional** features are implemented:

-- [✔] When the program plays its clue sequence, there would be a "squirrel" pops up when the button is lit.
+- [✔] When the program plays its clue sequence, a "squirrel" pops up in the button when the button is lit.

 ## Video Walkthrough (GIF)